number0/SonicRunway/README.md

   correct them.
 (RJ)

 - Add a parameter to delay so first physical gate is #2

-- Make sure we can automatically run the software on startup.
-(RJ)

 - Run speed tests to make sure frame rate keeps up.